SigmaHQ/sigma-specification/Sigma_specification.md

 **Attribute**: reference

-References to the source that the rule was derived from.
+References to the source that the rule was derived from. \
 These could be blog articles, technical papers, presentations or even tweets.

 ## Date (optional)

 **Attribute**: date

-Creation date of the rule.
+Creation date of the rule. \
 Use the format YYYY/MM/DD or YYYY-MM-DD

 ## Modified (optional)

 **Attribute**: modified

-*Last* modification date of the rule.
-Use the format YYYY/MM/DD or YYYY-MM-DD Reasons to change the modified date:
+*Last* modification date of the rule. \
+Use the format YYYY/MM/DD or YYYY-MM-DD

+Reasons to change the modified date:
 * changed title
 * changed detection section
 * changed level
 * changed logsource (rare)
-* Status to `deprecated`
+* changed status to `deprecated`

 ## Log Source

 **Attribute**: logsource

-This section describes the log data on which the detection is meant to be applied to.
+This section describes the log data on which the detection is meant to be applied to. \
 It describes the log source, the platform, the application and the type that is required in the detection.

-It consists of three attributes that are evaluated automatically by the converters and an arbitrary number of optional elements.
+It consists of three attributes that are evaluated automatically by the converters and an arbitrary number of optional elements. \
 We recommend using a "definition" value in cases in which further explanation is necessary.

 * category - examples: firewall, web, antivirus